floatinghotpot/hiquant/docs/README.md

 1, Must on market for over 3 years.
 2, Must earn money, annual profit no less than 0.1 Billion.
-3, ROE > 20% (It is said that Buffett’s stock picking requirements are like this） 4, Grow rate of net assets in recent 3 years > 20%
+3, ROE > 20% (It is said that Buffett’s stock picking requirements are like this） 4, Annual grow rate of net assets in recent 3 years > 20%

 Note: each column key can be used as filter or sort key